Want to get vaccinated?

-The mask / face covering shall cover their mouth, nose and chin.
+The mask shall cover their mouth, nose and chin.

-While Sheridan requires the wearing of a face mask or other appropriate face covering while on campus, we recognize that not all Sheridan Community Members are able to wear a mask or face covering due to living with a visible or invisible disability, or experiencing chronic illness.
+While Sheridan requires the wearing of a face mask, we recognize that not all Sheridan community members are able to wear a mask or face covering due to living with a visible or invisible disability, or experiencing chronic illness.